 Singye’s stories kept coming – one after another, endlessly.
-From the lives of Gautama Buddha to Guru Padmasambhava, tales from Mandi, Rewalsar to Lhalung, and of course, about his family, school, and teachers.
-To add to our surprise, he told us that his English teacher in school is an Everest climber, and not just that, this man has climbed five 8,000 meter peaks in total.
+From the lives of Buddha to Guru Padmasambhava, tales from Mandi, Rewalsar to Lhalung, and of course, about his family, school, and teachers.
+To add to our surprise, he told us that his English teacher in school is an Everest climber, and not just that, this man has climbed five 8,000-meter peaks in total.
 Undoubtedly, he has become Singye’s favorite teacher, teaching him lessons beyond textbooks.

-Our knowledge kept enhancing, as we got to know that Spitian language is just used for speaking, and it doesn’t have a scripture.
+Our knowledge kept enhancing, as we got to know that the Spitian language is just used for speaking, and it doesn’t have a scripture.
 They use Pali or Tibetan while writing, although in school they are taught Devnagri nowadays, as many people from the valley dream of getting jobs in the Indian Army.

 If you’ve ever been to the mountains, you must have noticed those colorful prayer flags, tied from one end of the road to the other, dancing to the tunes of the wind.
-All those prayer flags have the Buddhist Mantras are written on them – “Om Mani Padme Hum”.
+All those prayer flags have Buddhist Mantras written on them – “Om Mani Padme Hum”.
 Singye explained us to that the mantra signifies freedom from 5 evils – Pride, Lust, Ignorance, Desire, and Hatred.
 “Ahankar, ahankar toh sab mein hota hai naa, sabse buri cheez hai woh.
 Om Mani Padme Hum bolne se bhagwan aapko ahankar se mukt karenge,” (Pride, we all are suffering from it.
 Chanting the mantra will free you from the trap of ego) Singye said like a monk, showering us with his blessings.

 By this time, we had all become his fans, and it seemed like we can keep listening to him.

 When we reached Ki Monastery, it was already getting dark.
 The sun had started setting and cold wind pierced our bare body parts.
 Singye ran up the stairs.
 I looked at him and wondered, how God has made him so differently beautiful.
-While we were shivering in spite of having three layers of warm clothes, he only had a thin sweater and didn’t complain of the cold.
+While we were shivering in spite of having three layers of warm clothes, he only had a thin sweater and didn’t complain about the cold.
 I realized that the more we have, the more we’ll want.
 Singye had little, but he was happy with it.

 “Tumko Google pata hai?”
 (Do you know about Google) we asked Singye.

 “Haa, pata hai – Global Organization Of Oriented Group Language Of Earth.
 Lekin humare yahan toh internet nehi chalta.
 Books acche hai, Google se bhi zyada“, (Yeah I know, but we don’t have access to the internet here.
-Books are better than Google) Singye replied in his ever matured tone.
+Books are better than Google) Singye replied in his ever mature tone.

 That day, he tore his slippers while showing us the nooks and corners of the Ki Monastery.
 Not even for once did he mention that he was having trouble to walk after that.
 As we were heading towards Kaza, we planned to buy a pair of shoes for him.
 But sadly, in a small town at 15,000 ft, everything gets shut by 7 PM.
 Even his mother had closed her shop and headed back home.